GO-29

 Notes:

-Note: For Apple TV this section is not applicable, see GO-29 and Apple TV.
+Note: For Apple TV this section is not applicable, see Apple TV Particulars.

 On an actual HP-29C programs are entered using the calculator keys.
 That method works with GO-29 as well, but it's often easier to edit your programs in another App and import them into GO-29 (activate the Import menu by touching the calculator's display in PRGM mode).
 For instance, you can use Mail to write your program, then copy the program to the pasteboard, switch to GO-29, and import the pasteboard data.
 As a bonus, when you are finished editing the program simply email it to yourself for later filing in your GO-29 programs folder.